LeoLee0403/Thesis/readme_operation.md

 ## Step 2.
 RTT_Computation

 ### RTT1/example (host ip錄影之後要補改, 還要加上result!)
-- nslab_[domain].pcap
+- nslab_[VPN first domain].pcap
     - These .pcap files are traffic between Nslab and VPN.
 For example, use `tcpdump -nn -r nslab_pl128.pcap`, we can get the traffic between the host and VPN.
 Host ip will depend on your host machine, if we want to do the experiment in Nslab, then the host ip will be **140.112.x.x**
     - In this example, **xx.xx.xx.xx** is our host ip.
 We need to find Time1 ...
 IP host_ip > VPN_ip ... **request** ... , seq **i** ...
 Time2 ...
 VPN_ip > IP host_ip ... **reply** ... , seq **j** ...
-if i == j, then we pair the two packets and the RTT of this pair will be Time1 - Time2, and finally get the minimum RTT between all pairs to be the RTT between Nslab and this VPN.
+if i == j, then we pair the two packets and the RTT of this pair is Time2 - Time1, and finally get the minimum RTT between all pairs to be the RTT between Nslab and this VPN.
 - a_main.sh
     - The example compute the RTT of the three pcapfile we get in Traffic1_Nslab_VPN.
 First we convert the pcapfile to text file for easy operation.
     - If your host is in the nslab, then the host_ip should change to the nslab ip: **140.112.x.x**.